Nayan-das08/notes-max-pro/german sem 7.md

 total ten sentences with Während (During), Wegen (Because of), Statt (Instead of), Trotz (Despite) A4 sheet, UG group 4D next class

+---

+## wegen
+- wegen des schlechten Wetters haben wir den Ausflug abgesagt.
+	- Because of the bad weather, we canceled the trip.
+- Wegen des Regens bleibt er drinnen
+	- He stayed inside because of the rain
+- Wegen der Kälte zieht sie einen Mantel an.
+	- She puts on a coat because of the cold.